widdowquinn/pyani/README.md

 ## Documentation

-This `README.md` file provides a quick overview and walkthrough for `pyani`, but full documentation can be found at the link below:
+This `README.md` file provides a quick overview and walkthrough for **THE DEVELOPMENT VERSION OF `pyani`**, but full documentation can be found at the link below:

 - [`pyani` Documentation](https://readthedocs.org/projects/pyani/)